+- 1. Objective of the Revenue Standard

-- 2. Overview of the New Revenue Standard - 3.
-Key Takeaways of the Leases Standard
+- 2. Overview of the New Revenue Standard

+- 3. Key Takeaways of the Leases Standard

-4. Overview of the New Leases Standard
+- 4. Overview of the New Leases Standard

+- 5. Appendix Resources

 Overview of the Leases Standard

 - Scope

 - Identifying a lease

 - Lessee accounting model

 - Lessor accounting model

 - Presentation requirements

 - Effective date

 - Transition